PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 > If we don’t include hardware R&D in the pause, the price-performance of GPUs will continue to double every 2.5 years, as it did between 2006 and 2021.
 > This means AI systems will get at least 16x faster after ten years and 256x faster after twenty years, simply due to better hardware.
 > If the pause is lifted all at once, these hardware improvements would immediately become available for training more powerful models more cheaply—a hardware overhang.
-> This would cause a rapid and fairly discontinuous increase in AI capabilities, potentially leading to a fast takeoff scenario and all of the risks it entails.
+> This would cause a rapid and fairly discontinuous increase in AI capabilities, potentially leading to a fast takeoff scenario and all the risks it entails.

 [_By Nora Belrose_](https://bounded-regret.ghost.io/ai-pause-will-likely-backfire-by-nora/)